 Are We Conserving What We Say We Are?
 Seminal article in Bioscience that has provided a foundation for CAP — identifying the key ecological attributes of every focal target, defining what constitutes viable condition, and providing metrics to rate their current condition.

 CAP Excel Workbook.
-Free software to support and document a good CAP.
-Runs off Microsoft Excel but programmed in Visual Basic with tables, forms and “wizards”.
+Free software to support project teams developing a credible first iteration CAP.
+This original Nature Conservancy version (no longer supported) runs off Microsoft Excel but is programmed in Visual Basic with tables, forms and “wizards.”
 Applied Conservation uses this software instead of Miradi, among other reasons because it better supports and features the viability or health assessment described in the Bioscience article above.

 Landscape Conservation Forecasting